cyenite/Flutter-Auth-Starter-Template/README.md

-# Flutter Auth Started Template
+# Flutter Auth Starter Template

 Start off your projects with pre-configured methods and repositories for firebase authentication.